Skip to main content

 Search engines shape how people discover information, evaluate options, and choose what to trust.
 They are not just traffic sources.
 They are decision systems that influence visibility, credibility, and demand.

-Understanding how search engines crawl, index, and rank content gives you a stronger foundation for SEO.
-It helps you build websites that are easier to discover, easier to understand, and more useful to users.
+Understanding search engines gives you a stronger foundation for SEO.
+It helps you build websites and content systems that are easier to discover, easier to understand, and more useful to users.

 Frequently Asked Questions